 Combining all the elements from your work history, achievements and skills is also a powerful way to increase your job interview chances.
 This is known as a combination resume.

-The point you should be emphasizing is how your skills and expertise make you more than a qualified candidate for the job vacancy.
+You should emphasize how your skills and expertise make you more than a qualified candidate for the job vacancy.
 Although recruiters may not see an in-depth description of your corporate background, you can still set yourself apart with your transferable skills and strengths.

 Now, you know the difference between a functional resume vs traditional resume.
-But when it’s the right time to use a resume that’s focused on your skills?
+But when is the right time to use the functional format?

 The skills-based resume’s aim is to highlight your strongest skills that make you capable of doing what the company needs you to do.

-There are five main reasons for when it’s ideal to use a functional skills-based resume, see below.
+There are five main occasions when it’s ideal to use a functional resume, see below.

-You’re a new college or university graduate, or someone without a lot of professional work experience
+You’re a recent college or university graduate, or someone without a lot of professional work experience

 In this case, if you used a traditional or combination resume instead, you won’t have as much experience to show for.
-And, If you lack the formal background or certifications and qualifications, having a functional skills-based resume helps with conveying to employers that you understand your job responsibilities.
+And, If you lack the formal background or certifications and qualifications, having a competency-based CV helps with conveying to employers that you understand your job responsibilities.

 Are you making a drastic change from one industry to another?

-If so, you can test between using either a combination resume or a functional resume to see which has a higher response rate.
+If you are a career-changer, you can test between using either a combination or a functional resume to see which has a higher response rate.
 If you have a lot of experience in a strong correlation to the new job position you’re applying for, it’s more ideal for employers to see a combination resume.
-But if not, you can use a functional resume.
+But if not, you can use the functional format.